nephila/djangocms-page-meta/docs/usage.rst

 Meta information can be assigned from the admin interface or the toolbar.

-In the toolbar you will find a ``Page meta-information`` submenu in the ``Page`` menu, with two or more sub-items:
+In the toolbar you will find a ``Meta-information`` submenu in the ``Page`` menu, with two or more sub-items:

-* Common: it allows to edit page-wide (language independent) meta information
+* Common: it allows to edit page-wide (language independent) meta information;
-* One entry per active language to edit language dependent information
+* One entry per active language to edit language dependent information.

 **************************